-It’s an epidemic: Business women are charging too little for their products and services, and as a result, they’re over-working themselves just to keep up.
+It’s an epidemic: Business women are charging too little for their products and services.
+As a result, they’re over-working themselves just to keep up.

 Sound familiar?
 Do you find yourself working extra hours or making financial sacrifices in order to maintain margins?
 Or do you drop your prices, only to attract the kinds of customers you don’t want?
 Give away your product just to say you’ve made X amount in sales this month?If you want to charge what you're worth (as you should), you need to be seeking out and attracting your ideal clients.
 Click To Tweet

-These are the people who will naturally see the value in what you’re offering, and who will be happy to pay you well.
-They are the people who will believe they’re getting a great deal because they appreciate what they’re receiving far more than the money they’re using to buy it.
+These are the people who will naturally see the value in what you’re offering.
+Who will be happy to pay you well.
+They are the people who will believe they’re getting a great deal.
+Because they appreciate what they’re receiving far more than the money they’re using to buy it.